Skip to Content

 Mental Health and/or Addictions Concerns

-If you have concerns about a loved one's mental status and you think they may need immediate police or medical assistance, please call our 24/7 Crisis line at 613-345-4600 or 1-866-281-2911.
+If you have concerns about a loved one's mental health and you think they may need immediate police or medical assistance, please call 9-8-8.
 You may also come directly to our Emergency Department or call 9-1-1.

 If you are having non-urgent concerns, please speak with your family doctor or primary care provider.